AMSUCF/ComicsAndImageText/index.md

 As we draw towards the close the semester, we turn towards the future of superhero comics, considering the significant influence of Afrofuturism on the current graphical and literary imagination of image-text.
 Does such work suggest an anti-racist, queer, and feminist move within the mainstream of comics, shifting the margins towards the center?

 - Coates, Ta-Nehisi, et al. *Black Panther: A Nation Under Our Feet,* Vol. 1..
 Marvel, 2016.
-- Okorafor, Nnedi, and Leonardo Romero. *Shuri: The Search for Black Panther.* Illustrated edition, Marvel, 2019.
 - carrington, andré.
 “Desiring Blackness: A Queer Orientation to Marvel’s Black Panther, 1998–2016.” *American Literature*, vol. 90, no. 2, June 2018, pp. 221–50.
 Silverchair, doi:10.1215/00029831-4564286.
 - Chambliss, Julian C. “The Evolution of the Idea.”
 Science Fiction Film and Television, vol. 12, no. 3, Liverpool University Press, 2019, pp. 373–80.
 - **Due: Paper Draft (Sunday, July 21st)**